Titans finish perfect season with second straight volleyball title

 “Once that ball went down, everything came right to me,” he added.

-Until the third set, Malana had played well but elevated his game to a previously-unseen level.
+Malana played well throughout the match, but elevated his game to a previously unseen level in the third set.

 “I just wanted to win the championship for the boys and especially for coach (Rod) Pama,” Malana said.